PurpleMyst/sansio-lsp-client/README.md

 ## Maintenance Status

 Currently (2024) there are two maintainers (Akuli and PurpleMyst) who merge and review pull requests.
-Also, the project cannot become totally broken, because Akuli uses Porcupine almost every day. and [Porcupine's langserver plugin](https://github.com/Akuli/porcupine/blob/main/porcupine/plugins/langserver.py) uses this library.
+Also, the project cannot become totally broken, because Akuli uses Porcupine almost every day, and langserver support is an essential part of Porcupine.

 New features are usually added by someone else than the two maintainers.
-We recommend just adding what you need for your use case.
+We recommend just adding what you need for your use case and making a pull request.

 ## Developing